-Balmoral Handicap: five for the shortlist
+Balmoral Handicap: four for the shortlist

-Balmoral Handicap: five for the shortlist
+4.40 Balmoral Handicap: four for the shortlist

 By Alex Scott

-Last Updated: Wed 15 Oct 2025
+Last Updated: Sat 18 Oct 2025

-With only one winning favourite (Lord Glitters, 2017) in the past ten years and half of the winners in that time period being sent off at double-figure odds, including at 80-1 and 25-1, the Balmoral Handicap has proven itself to be one of the trickiest handicaps of the season.
+With only one winning favourite (Lord Glitters, 2017) in the past ten years and half of the winners in that time period being sent off at double-figure odds, including at 80-1 and 25-1, the Balmoral has proven itself to be one of the trickiest handicaps of the season.

 In almost every renewal, a horse has, at the very least, placed at big odds, so it is highly likely that there is some value to be had again in this year’s race.
-Here are my five to consider for the concluding £200,000 contest on British Champions Day at Ascot.
+Here are my four to consider for the concluding £200,000 contest on British Champions Day at Ascot.

 NATIVE WARRIOR